Racket-Science/Tennis-Match-Predictions/story.md

     No Upset Model

-    - To improve on the baseline we created a model based on the assumption that there will be no upset, and that the highest ranked player will win the match.
+    - To improve on the baseline we created a model based on the assumption that there will be no upsets, and that the highest ranked player will win the match.
+    - This might seem like a simple model, however it will actually be tough to beat since it is based off a player’s rank they got through winning tournaments and racking up rank points.
+The best indication we have that a player will win in the future is that they’ve done so consistently in the past.
     - The accuracy for this model is 64%.

     Features Model

-    - In creating our classification models, we built several decision tree, random forest and logistic regression models with varying parameters using the features we identified as drivers of win.
+    - To try to improve on this model, we built several decision tree, random forest and logistic regression models with varying parameters using the features we identified as drivers of win.
-    - The model that preformed the best was the random forest model with  an accuracy of 66% on train and 64% on validate data.
+    - The model that preformed the best was the random forest model with an accuracy of 66% on train and 64% on validate.

     Random Forest Model